 TUJ Library is here to support you in your instruction!
 See what's available to you as a TUJ Faculty member.
 If you have any questions about these resources, ask us!

 Let a TUJ librarian guide your students through the research process!
-Our research sessions provide customized instruction tailored to your assignment and your students' needs.
+Our instruction sessions provide customized instruction tailored to your assignment and your students' needs.

 To get started, please fill out the Library Instruction Request Form New Tab.